 [Great views over Sherbrooke Lake towards Yoho and the Wapta Icefields.
 Summits include from L to R, Des Poilus, Yoho, Ogden, Collie, Niles, Balfour and Daly with many others less visible.]

 After a short traverse, we donned our crampons again and kept them on to the summit.
-The fresh few inches of snow made the rocks slick and a few sections of hard snow with some exposure encouraged us to simply keep the 'poons on and bear with the scrapping and grinding on bare rock that always sets my teeth on edge - like a nail going across a chalk board.
+The fresh few inches of snow made the rocks slick and a few sections of hard snow with some exposure encouraged us to simply keep the 'pons on and bear with the scrapping and grinding on bare rock that always sets my teeth on edge - like a nail going across a chalk board.
 At first glance the northeast ridge above us looked pretty easy.
 We both commented that the crux "didn't look that bad" and kept going.
 I remembered that Steven had also commented on the crux terrain as he bypassed it on snow, that it "didn't look bad".
 As we like to say in the mountains, "you never know 'til you get your nose in it".
 This is also true of the northeast ridge of North Vic.
 I certainly can't say it's the toughest terrain I've ever been on, but with the fresh snow, cool conditions and wind, combined with some very steep and exposed sections of rock just below the crux, it certainly wasn't the easiest either.
-We passed two rap stations on our way up to the crux so this should give some indication of the seriousness of the terrain.
+We passed two rap stations on our way up beneath the crux so this should give some indication of the seriousness of the terrain.

 [It's a winter wonderland!
 WTF - where did all this fresh white stuff come from?!
 The northeast ridge stretches above us with the crux rock step clearly visible and the by-pass looking very icy.]